ShihengDuan/shihengduan.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am currently a postdoctoral researcher at Lawrence Livermore National Laboratory.
-My research focuses on the hydroclimate system, exploring climate change impacts, detection and attribution (D&A), and extreme events.
+My research focuses on the hydroclimate system, climate change impacts, detection and attribution (D&A), and extreme events.
 I use machine learning and deep learning to study climate, as well as simulations from climate models.
+I have been actively publishing in peer-reviewed journals, with a <a href='https://scholar.google.com/citations?user=9sZtqZkAAAAJ&hl=en'>google scholar citations <strong><span id='total_cit'>200+</span></strong></a>.

 # 📖 Educations